|

 Schaller single coil pickup in the neck

-Schaller Licensed Floyd Rose Tremolo with recessed route
+Schaller Licensed Floyd Rose Tremolo with

 light satin finish on neck back